 Step 2.
 On the Apple menu bar, click “Account” > “Purchased.”

 Step 3.
-Click the “Not in My Library” and “Songs” tabs at the top of the window, then click the download button on the songs you want to restore to your library.
+Click the “Not in My Library” and “Songs” tabs.
+Then click the download button on the songs you want to restore to your library.

 Method #2: Restore Your Songs From the Trash Folder